OzanKurt/google-analytics/README.md

 Connecting to your analytics account and getting whatever data you need was never this easy. :sunglasses:

-## Urgent update:
-[This page](https://developers.google.com/analytics/devguides/config/mgmt/v3/mgmtReference/management/profiles/list) contains some information about how to get viewIds of the authenticated users.

 ## Installation

 ### Step 1